 One area of controversy in the Christian faith, and within evangelicalism, concerns divorce and remarriage.

-Most evangelicals say that God allows divorce and remarriage in some circumstances while a previous husband or wife is still alive, including in cases of marital infidelity.
-In what follows, I will refer to this as “the majority view.”
+Most evangelicals say that God allows divorce and remarriage in some circumstances while someone’s original husband or wife is still alive.
 This is the view that I will be supporting in this article.

-By contrast, a minority of evangelicals say that God never allows divorce and remarriage while a previous husband or wife is still alive.
-I will refer to this as “the minority view.”
+By contrast, a minority of evangelicals say that God never allows divorce and remarriage while someone’s original husband or wife is still alive.

 GOSPEL TEXTS